nodejs/nodejs.dev/src/documentation/0051-node-buffers/index.md

 ---
-title: Node Buffers
+title: Node.js Buffers
-description: 'Learn what Node buffers are, what they are used for, how to use them'
+description: 'Learn what Node.js buffers are, what they are used for, how to use them'
 author: flaviocopes
 ---